Rita Hinden

-Rita Hinden (16 January 1909 - 18 November 1971) was a South African social democratic activist.
+Rita Hinden (16 December 1909 – 18 November 1971), born Rebecca Gesundheit in Cape Town, Cape Colony, was a South African-born British journalist, socialist activist, and campaigner on colonial issues.
+She is best remembered for founding and serving as the first secretary of the Fabian Colonial Bureau, through which she played a significant role in shaping Labour Party colonial policy during and after the Second World War.

+Hinden studied economics at the London School of Economics, where she later earned her doctorate in 1939.
+After a period in Palestine, she and her husband settled permanently in London in 1938.
+She joined the Labour Party and the Fabian Society the following year, and soon after co-founded the Fabian Colonial Bureau alongside Arthur Creech Jones.
+Her early output at the bureau included Plan for Africa (1942) and the edited volume Fabian Colonial Essays (1945), both of which helped define Fabian and Labour approaches to colonial development.
+After stepping down from the bureau in 1950, she took on the editorship of Socialist Commentary, in which she championed revisionist social democracy and the intellectual legacy of the English Christian socialist R. H. Tawney.
+She was also a key intellectual at the anti-Communist Congress for Cultural Freedom in the 1950s.

+Early life

 Born near Cape Town as Rebecca Gesundheit, she was always known as "Rita".
 When she was three years old, her family's ostrich farm failed, and they moved into Cape Town itself.
 There, she attended the Seminary of Good Hope, while being educated in Jewish culture and faith by her father.
 She attended the University of Cape Town for a year, then her family migrated to Palestine, the first South African Jews to do so.
 However, there was no opportunity for her to study in Palestine, so she moved to England, where she attended the University of Liverpool for a further year, and then the London School of Economics (LSE).